Article by Goddess Rosemary Sahjaza

 Herman Slater’s Jewish parents hailed from New Paltz, a lower middle-class suburb of New York, where he was born in 1935.
 From the beginning, he was in search of his own path.
 In the 1970s - 1980s he published a newspaper called Earth Religion News.
 I think my favorite book he had his pen on was: The Magickal Formulary I & II.
 He also wrote: The Hoodoo Bible, Introduction to Witchcraft, Pagan Rituals, and A Book of Pagan Rituals I & II.
 This included the idea of pre-initiation into a Coven and the concept of a Pagan Grove as an Outer Court extension of the Coven.

 He also published his own version of H.P.
 Lovecraft’s: Necronomicon, which was perhaps the reason some people started to call him “Horrible Herman”?
 This body of work was rumored to have come from the Catholic Church, from a library text given to him by an Old Catholic Archbishop named Simon.
 Another rumor was that a mysterious Russian Monk called Simon delivered it to his shop.
 Those who knew about this unsubstantiated information; then dubbed the work Simonomicon.
 The truth of this will never be revealed, as this is one of the mysteries that he would never deny or confirm.

 There were times when the shop did not keep regular hours, it was open when it was and closed when it was not.
 I remember many times in the 80s and 90s going there during normal hours only to find it was closed.
-Herman’s Magickal Childe was an institution to East Coast Pagans of all paths.
-Curiosities stacked on dark wood shelves and in glass cases, still causes one to recall the combined smell and aroma of books, candles and large glass jars full of herbs to one’s memory.
+Herman’s Magickal Childe was an institution for East Coast Pagans of all paths.
+Curiosities stacked on dark wood shelves and in glass cases, still cause one to recall the combined smell and aroma of books, candles, and large glass jars full of herbs to one’s memory.